YaqianZhang/RepeatedAugmentedRehearsal/README.md

 # Repeated Augmented Rehearsal (RAR) for online continual learning

-This is the code repository for Repeated Augmented Rehearsal.
+This is the official code repository for [Repeated Augmented Rehearsal (NeurIPS 2022)](https://arxiv.org/abs/2209.13917).

 ##